OpenSight/StorLever/README.md

 Linux system.
 As the network, especially Internet becomes universal,  Linux system usually locates on the remote machine(especially VPS, Virtual Private Sever).
 Local interface does not make sense any more, administrator like to use SSH to login the remote system to manage them.
-Management with SSH is flexible, but difficult, not friendly.
-Some Web Control Panel project is developed to assist the administrators to manage the remote system.
+Management with SSH is flexible, but difficult, painful, time-consuming.
+Some Web Control Panel project is developed to assist the administrators to fulfill this task.
-With the popularity of cloud computing, many VPS must be managed by the administrators, so that they need the assist of a central management platform to perform the management task, which need the APIs of the remote system.
+With the popularity of cloud computing, more and more VPS must be managed by the administrators, so that they need the assist of a central management platform to perform the management task, which need the simple management APIs of the remote system.

 StorLever is the answer of these problem.

 Why Web API